mattbnz/web-matt/content/w/2023-08-23-oncall-reality.md

 ---
-title: "What is on-call?"
+title: "Mental models of on-call"
-description: Practical foundations for a discussion of what's required to realise the opportunity on-call presents.
+description: Establishing common ground for a practical discussion of how to realise the opportunity on-call presents.
 date: 2023-08-23T15:37:24+13:00
+draft: true

 card_image: oncall-opportunity.jpg